 Then about 10,000 YA came the Agricultural Revolution – the domestication of plants and animals allowed for larger communities, new social niches and work specializations, and the rise of civilizations.

-Digital Revolution – this has put us on the moon, given us instant global communication, and allowed us to build the most monumental project we've yet attempted, an atom smasher, the Large Hadron Collider, near Geneva, Switzerland.
-Last year teams of scientists established the existence of a tiny cosmic force, the Higgs's Boson, what some people have called the God particle.
+Digital Revolution – this has put us on the moon, given us instant global communication, and allowed us to build the most monumental project we've yet attempted near Geneva, Switzerland, an atom smasher.
+There international teams of scientists have, for example, established the existence of a tiny cosmic force, the Higgs's Boson, what some people have called the God particle.

 We now have what our nomadic-forager ancestors would consider godlike abilities.

 There is a quote often attributed to Albert Einstein: